NISHANxGAMER/Xiaomi-bloatwares/README.md

+Remove it using shell command
+recommend apps for that : ladb , termux , shizku (extra shell app required , brevent) all apps can found on Google play

 MIUI & HYPEROS SAFE TO REMOVE BLOATWARES LIST‼️

 ⚠️❌Warning this is the list of bloatwares that i have uninstalled so u can uninstall it by as u like customizing this list on your own risk❌⚠️